The Benefit of Being Bayesian in Online Conformal Prediction

-By sequentially evaluating \textsc{Base} on the target data, we generate better score thresholds that ``correct'' the uncertainty evaluation from \textsc{Base} itself.
-As a concrete example, one could imagine \textsc{Base} being a trained image classifier, and the user being a wildlife conservation organization that uses \textsc{Base} to monitor endangered species.
-Generating a plethora of informative confidence sets would equip the user with a more accurate understanding of the species at risk.

-Our goal is thus clear in a very broad sense -- predicting confidence sets with \emph{guaranteed validity}.
-Say if a user queries the confidence level $\alpha=90\%$, then our CP algorithm needs to provide certain quantitative evidence that incentivizes the user to treat $\calC_t(x_t,\alpha)$ as the $90\%$ confidence set about the true label $y_t$.
-While solutions are well-known in various statistical settings, the present work is about designing better CP algorithms without any statistical assumption at all.
+The intuition is that by sequentially evaluating \textsc{Base} on the target data, we generate better score thresholds that ``correct'' the uncertainty evaluation from \textsc{Base} itself.
+Our goal is thus clear in a very broad sense -- predicting confidence sets with theoretically guaranteed \emph{validity}.
+Say if a user only queries the confidence level $\alpha=90\%$, then our CP algorithm needs to provide certain quantitative evidence that incentivizes the user to treat $\calC_t(x_t,\alpha)$ as the $90\%$ confidence set about the true label $y_t$.
+The same should hold true when the user queries $\alpha=80\%, 95\%, 99\%,\ldots$, or all of these values at the same time.
+While this is well-studied under various statistical assumptions introduced later, the present work is mainly about the \emph{adversarial}, game-theoretic setting where no statistical assumption is imposed at all.